 Clancy Imislund is recruited to lead The Midnight in 1974.
 A recovering alcoholic himself, Clancy brings a level of empathy and understanding that is difficult to match.
 Clancy leads The Midnight through dramatic changes occurring on Skid Row as Managing Director until his death in 2020.

 Due to a substantial increase in homeless families, The Midnight Mission establishes its HomeLight Family Living Program.
 The program provides a safe residence for families shattered by domestic violence, addiction and poverty.
 HomeLight Family Living provides a comprehensive path to becoming healthy, happy and self-sufficient.

 Larry Adamson, a board member and former corporate executive is recruited to lead The Midnight as president and CEO.

 Our current facility at 601 South San Pedro St., opens.
 Mr. Adamson champions designing, building and opening the new state of the art facility to handle the growing diverse populations that we now serve.

 Due to the continual struggle of the economy, the homeless population in the Skid Row community increases, resulting in The Midnight serving over One Million Meals in 2012.

 From our humble beginnings as a charitable act of one man to the complex multi-disciplined organization that we are today, the organization has benefited from the consistent, compassionate and competent leadership.

 The Midnight Mission commemorates 100 years of continuous service to the community!

 The organization’s program for families is re-branded as HomeLight Family Living to build more awareness around its life-saving services for homeless families.

-In October, The Midnight Mission opens The Courtyard OC, a program funded by the County of Orange at the former Santa Ana Transit Terminal.
+The Midnight Mission operates The Courtyard OC, a program funded by the County of Orange at the former Santa Ana Transit Terminal.
 The Courtyard provides a safe and secure environment to those seeking respite from the streets.